Miami Dolphins vs. New Orleans Saints NFL Week 16 Odds, Plays and Insights for December 27, 2021

 Saints stats and trends

-- This year, the Saints have an ATS record of 5-3 in their eight games as an underdog of 2.5 points or more.
+- In New Orleans' 14 games this season, it has seven wins against the spread.

-- New Orleans' games this season have gone over the point total in 42.9% of its opportunities (six times in 14 games with a set point total).
+- This season, the Saints have an ATS record of 4-3 in their seven games as an underdog of 3 points or more.

-- In games that New Orleans churns out over 349.1 yards, the team is 3-3 against the spread and 2-4 overall.
+- In games that New Orleans totals more than 349.1 yards, the team is 3-3 against the spread and 2-4 overall.

-- This year the Saints have 16 turnovers, five fewer than the Dolphins have takeaways (21).
+- This season the Saints have 16 turnovers, five fewer than the Dolphins have takeaways (21).

 Home and road insights

-- At home this year, New Orleans has two wins against the spread and is 2-4 overall.
+- New Orleans has two wins against the spread, and is 2-4 overall, at home this season.

-- The Saints are winless ATS (0-2) as 2.5-point underdogs or greater at home.
+- The Saints are winless ATS (0-2) as 3-point underdogs or greater at home.

-- In three of six games at home this season, New Orleans has gone over the total.
+- New Orleans has hit the over in three of six games at home this season.

-- On the road, the Dolphins are unbeaten ATS (1-0) as 2.5-point favorites or more.
+- The Dolphins are unbeaten ATS (1-0) on the road as 3-point favorites or more.

-- This season, in six away games, Miami has gone over the total twice.
+- This season, in six road games, Miami has hit the over twice.

 Powered by Data Skrive.